vroad/kubeadm-aws/README.md

 ## Really cheap Kubernetes cluster on AWS with kubeadm

+**This project no longer seems to be working and I have stopped working on it.
+Feel free to fork it and/or use it as the basis for your own experiments.**

 This repository contains a bunch of Bash and Terraform code which provisions what I believe to be the cheapest possible single master Kubernetes cluster on AWS.
 You can run a 1 master, 1 worker cluster for somewhere around $6 a month, or just the master node (which can also run pods) for around $3 a month.

 To achieve this, it uses m1.small spot instances and the free ephemeral storage they come with instead of EBS volumes.